-4.1 Rule Generation
+A. Rule Generation

 In the universe of all possible rules R, each rule must cover one or more examples from the generation set G. Thus the universe of all possible rules is generated by inspecting the elements of G alone.
-We translate a KB kb into a directed graph: entities and literals are the nodes, and there is a directed edge from node a to node b for each triple $\langle a, rel, b \rangle \in kb$ .
+We translate a KB kb into a directed graph: entities and literals are the nodes, and there is a directed edge from node a to node b for each triple $\langle a, rel, b \rangle \in kb$.
 Edges are labelled with the relation rel that connects subject to object.
 Figure 1 shows four triples.

-Figure 1: Graph example for four triples from DBpedia.
+Fig. 1.
+Graph example for four triples from DBpedia.

 The body of a rule can be seen as a path in the graph.
-In Figure 1, the body $\mathtt{child}(a,b) \land \mathtt{parent}(b,a)$ corresponds to the path $Clint\ Eastwood \rightarrow Scott\ Eastwood \rightarrow Clint\ Eastwood$ .
-As defined in Section 2.1, a valid body contains target variables a and b at least once, every other variable at least twice, and atoms are transitively connected.
+In Figure 1, the body child (a, b) ^ parent (b, a) corresponds to the path Clint Eastwood \rightarrow Scott Eastwood \rightarrow Clint Eastwood.
+As defined in Section II-A, a valid body contains target variables a and b at least once, every other variable at least twice, and atoms are transitively connected.
 If we allow navigation of edges independently of the edge direction, we can translate bodies of valid rules to valid paths on the graph.
-Given a pair of entities (x,y), a valid body corresponds to a valid path p on the graph such that: (i) p starts at the node x; (ii) p covers p at least once; (iii) p ends in p, or in a different node that has been already visited.
-Given the body of a rule p reduction p covers a pair of entities p and p iff there exists a valid path on the graph that corresponds to p reduction p reduction p reduction by tarting at p with a standard BFS.
+Given a pair of entities (x, y), a valid body corresponds to a valid path p on the graph such that: (i) p starts at the node x; (ii) p covers y at least once; (iii) p ends in x, in y, or in a different node that has been already visited.
+Given the body of a rule r{body} , r{body} covers a pair of entities (x, y)iff there exists a valid path on the graph that corresponds to r{body} .
+This implies that for a pair of entities (x, y), we can generate bodies of all possible valid rules by computing all valid paths starting at x with a standard BFS.
 The key point is the ability to navigate each edge in any direction by turning the original directed graph into an undirected one.
 However, we need to keep track of the original direction of the edges.
 This is essential when translating paths to rule bodies.
-In fact, an edge directed from p to p produces the atom p to p while p to p produces p to p produces p to p and p reduces p to p produces the atom p to p while p to p produces p produces p to p produces p to p produces p produces p to p produces p produces p to p produces p p
+In fact, an edge directed from a to b produces the atom rel(a, b), while b to a produces rel(b, a).

 Since every node can be traversed multiple times, for two entities x and y there might exist infinite valid paths starting from x.
 This is avoided with a maxPathLen parameter that determines the maximum number of edges in the path, i.e., the maximum number of atoms allowed in the corresponding body of the rule.
-We show the impact of this parameter in Section 6.
+We show the impact of this parameter in Section VI.